mxstn/mxstn.github.io/_posts/2025-07-05-diffusion_models.md

 # stochastic viewpoint

 \eqref{liouville} is the particle version (Liouville equation) equivalent to the associated distributional transport equation $\partial_t \mu_t + \div_x(b_t \mu_t) = 0$.
 In fact $I_t$ also solves certain SDEs.
-For, starting from the above transport equation, we can derive certain Fokker-Planck equations, which then give the corresponding SDEs.
+For, starting from the transport equation, we can derive certain Fokker-Planck equations, which then give the corresponding SDEs.

-The ingredients to show this are:

-For any test function $\phi$
+The ingredients to show this are: for any test function $\phi$

 $$
 \E[\nabla \phi(I_t)] = \E[ \phi(I_t) \nabla(\log( \frac{\d \mu_t}{\d x} )) ]